rayblair06/type-safety/README.md

 ## Changelog

-For details on recent changes and updates, please see the [CHANGELOG](CHANGELOG.md).
+For details on recent changes and updates, please refer to the [CHANGELOG](CHANGELOG.md).

 ## Contributing

 We welcome contributions!
-For details on how to contribute, please refer to our [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) guidelines.
+Please refer to our [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) guidelines for more information.

 ## Security Vulnerabilities